Enter Now

 Inverness 5K FAQ

-The Inverness 5K is open to all ages.
-All children aged 8 and under must be accompanied by an adult who should also enter the 5K.
+Children aged 8 and under must be accompanied by an adult who should also enter the 5K.

 What is included in the entry fee?